 When I make dog bandanas, I usually work with a straight-edged triangle bandana shape.
 I typically roll the top edge, and then tie the bandana in place.
 Simple and stylish.
 And versatile, too, if the bandana has two different sides for style variations.
 The body of the bandana will naturally fold around the neck and chest when worn.
 For this bandana I made an exception so that the shirt front would sit straighter when worn, and cut the neck edge as a gently rounded curve.

-DIY Mini Dress Shirt Dog Bandanas
+Making a DIY Dress Shirt Dog Bandana

 Materials and Supplies